 In the days after he painted not only what he saw but what he felt and experienced in the way only he knows how to do.
 Just as hurricanes draw energy from the water and atmosphere, Mark Czajkowski channels the forces of nature into his artwork pulling at all of the elements that can be sensed in a fixed moment in time.

-“A gallery owner once asked me if I was schizophrenic,” says the artist from his cozy home studio on the north shore of the island acknowledging that many of his paintings are expressively busy.
+“A gallery owner once asked me if I was schizophrenic,” says the artist from his cozy home studio on the north shore of the island; his paintings are expressively busy.
 “I knew I was in trouble when I met this owner about a show and when I saw the previous exhibit was all white canvases.”

 While he says he find inspiration in the most simple aspects of life like the landscape of the near by St. Peters Bay where he paints frequently, the last year has yielded an endless source of inspiration.
 He is currently working on a painting inspired by the pandemic and at some point he wants to find a way to express his feelings around the discourse of Black Lives Matter, race, and equality.

 As a person of colour, he feels a responsibility to do something creatively to respond to these issues.
 Czajkowski grew up in Stratford, Ont.
 His father is Polish and his mother of African American descent.
 His mother’s ancestors came to Canada by way of the Underground Railroad.
 His father is a sculpture and he gives credit to a lot of who is as an artist today from what he learned from his father.
 “My dad encouraged me to steer away from art school and to develop my own individual way of painting,” he says.
 “When I was a kid, I would do drawings and sell them on the weekends at our local market.
 I got a little taste of making money from something that created but I also learned to talk to people about my art.”